Supakorn21/Supakorn21/README.md

 Web Developer
 -------------

-I'm a passionate web developer that specializes in HTML, CSS, Javascript, and PHP.
-I create original and effective designs that take project deliverables into account by transforming design mockups into code.
-My meticulous attention to detail and ability to work under pressure ensures that projects are completed on schedule and under budget.
-I'm your man if you need technical assistance churning out vital stuff to share with the world.
-Please contact me if your company needs a competent team player.
+Hi, I’m Supakorn Charoen!
+I’m a web developer who loves bringing ideas to life through websites.
+Whether it's working with HTML, CSS, JavaScript, or PHP, I enjoy transforming design concepts into functional and user-friendly websites.

+I take pride in making sure every detail is perfect and that projects are done on time and within budget.
+I believe a website should not only look great but also work smoothly.

+Outside of coding, I enjoy spending time with my family and exploring new hobbies.
+I’m always up for learning new things, which helps me stay creative and passionate about what I do.
+If you need a friendly, reliable web developer, I’d love to chat and see how we can work together!

 * 🌍  I'm based in Chonburi
 * 🖥️  See my portfolio at [tsupakorn.com](https://tsupakorn.com)